TheEric960/Queuing-Calculator/README.md

 in Chapter 6 of Banks, Carson, Nelson and Nicol, *Discrete-Event System Simulation*, 5th edition.

+This project was a conversion of a macro-enabled VBA document created by Professor Barry Nelson.

 Supported Queues:
 * M/G/1
 * M/M/c